 Don’t Repeat Yourself — I Said Keep it DRY

 I’m not a big fan of over-abstracting; I like to keep code simple and straight forward.
 But if there is any replication, find a way to abstract it!

 Frameworks and plug-ins save a ton of time by getting grunt work out of the way (and in most cases better than I could do it) as long as the level of customization in the project allows.
 No need to reinvent the wheel.

 Be as secure as the project requires – an online bank requires more security than a hot dog topping database.
 Taking higher security risks can speed development, but don’t cut corners.
 Dealing with hackers and security issues are costly and time consuming.

 Separate Dev and Production Environments

 Create a safe place (playground) to develop code and freely experiment without fear of breaking things.
-Local computer, virtual server, cloud, or an extra server that mirrors production as close as possible can be suitable development environments.
+Local computer, tools like this Pdf to word converter software, virtual server, cloud, or an extra server that mirrors production as close as possible can be suitable development environments.

 - Prioritize tasks – follow the money and listen to the client